kwartler/Harvard_DataMining_Business_Student/README.md

 ## Class Schedule

 This is tentative and subject to change to maximize learning.
+The course syllabus will have the most up to date topics.

 ### Spring Semester